dalesgit/logseq-sd/pages/SD training Feb 13.md

 			- notice the things that trigger us. e.g. looking at Trump why trigger?
 My need to control, bully?
 			- The self has a powerful desire to stand up to **injustice** -- cf. my present awareness. cf. what he calls "self" is what Buddhism calls "no-self".
 	- Danny did this with a therapist who made him actually address the parts.
 Takeaways then ... got to live with it, do therapy with it ...
-	- LS: as SD "when we encounter a part in SD, we are actually talking with the part ... not the person (self)" collapsed:: true
+	- LS: as SD "**when we encounter a part in SD, we are actually talking with the part** ... not the person (self)" collapsed:: true
 		- SD questions for IFS
 			- what do you want me to know?